 Under our stock ownership guidelines, each non-employee director is expected to acquire and maintain ownership of our common stock valued at five times his or her annual cash retainer, which is currently \$90,000.
 The value of the shares is based on the greater of the then current market price or the grant date fair value.
 Shares of our common stock owned individually or jointly, shares held by members of the director's immediate family or by a trust for the director or his or her immediate family, as well as shares subject to unvested restricted stock and restricted stock units are counted for purposes of the stock ownership guidelines.
-As of March 10, 2022, all of our current non-employee directors, except Ms. Dill and Mr. Wilson, exceeded their target ownership levels.
 Under the stock ownership guidelines, our directors have five years from the date of appointment or election to comply with the stock ownership guidelines.
-Since Ms. Dill and Mr. Wilson have served on the board for less than five years, they are currently in compliance with the guidelines.
+As of March 9, 2023, all of our current non-employee directors exceeded their target ownership levels.